“Interface Design for Learning”

 On the other hand, flowcharts or images might work better when explaining concepts such as osmosis or a computer program.

 Minimalistic images work well too.
 For example, illustrations or line drawings work better when explaining the concept of rainfall rather than actual photographs.

 Provide Helpful Feedback

 Feedback is important to help students gauge their performance.

 A simple ‘correct’ or ‘incorrect’ response might work for quiz questions, but adding helper text and positive encouragement increases learning involvement.

 While an instructional designer structures the content to best engage learners, the learning interface should adequately support the process with settings and content spaces.

-There are several discussions on the importance and impact of instructional design on student experience.
+There are several discussions on the importance and impact of instructional design on the student experience.

-But rarely are learning management system interfaces brought into picture.
+But rarely are learning management system interfaces brought into the picture.